 - have not previously won another international award for that thesis.

-The call for researchers that completed a PhD thesis in 2019 is not open yet.
+The call for researchers that completed a PhD thesis in 2020 is open.

 Previous EAMT Best Thesis awardees

 - 2020: Felix Stahlberg: “The Roles of Language Models and Hierarchical Models in Neural Sequence-to-Sequence Prediction” (University of Cambridge), supervised by Bill Byrne and with Phil Woodland as advisor.